-By understanding each treatment option and determining the best choice for treatment, you can find the optimal treatment option for erectile dysfunction and penile rehabilitation.
-As you consider options, carefully consider your unique sexual lifestyle and how you will incorporate erectile dysfunction treatment into your sexual experience.
-This important component of life need not be lost following treatment of your prostate cancer.
+By understanding each treatment option and determining the best choice for treatment, you can find the optimal treatment option for ED and penile rehabilitation.
+As you consider options, carefully consider your unique sexual lifestyle and how you will incorporate ED treatment into your sexual experience.
+Enjoying intimacy regardless of erections is very important.
+You and your partner can feel the connectedness, pleasure, and orgasms associated with intimacy without erections through non-penetrative sex (oral, manual, and/or vibratory stimulation).
+The more you worry about erections, the more likely anxiety will negatively impact your ability to get and stay hard during intimacy.
+If you are hard enough for penetration, you can enjoy that.
+If you are not hard enough for penetration, you and your partner can certainly enjoy intimacy and sex in other ways.
+This important component of life need not be lost following treatment of prostate cancer.